donthor/BadBGPBlocker/README.md

 ```

 ## Installation
-The two files (BadBGPBlocker.py and BGPTemplate.j2) should be saved in the same folder.
+The three files (BadBGPBlocker.py, BGPTemplate.j2 and env_ver.py) should be saved in the same folder.
 Also the following python libraries should be installed
 ```
 pip install -r requirements.txt